tarwn/lessthandot-hugo/blogs/content/posts/2011-12-16-continuous-delivery-project-making-mvcmusicstore.md

 			Assert.AreEqual(5, result.ViewData.Model);
 		}
 ```
 Without any database or HttpContext, I can now test that a valid user with a valid order id will complete processing successfully.
-I&#8217;ve extended the WiredUpController to take optional arguments to simplify creating scenarios specific to an individual test, again adding functionality only as we need it to satisfy our tests.
+I've extended the WiredUpController to take optional arguments to simplify creating scenarios specific to an individual test, again adding functionality only as we need it to satisfy our tests.

 With a working fake data context a working fake HttpContext and sample tests that interact with both, I can make additional tests very easily and have the groundwork in place to start adding test coverage to other controllers.

 ## Finishing Up

 The source code is available [on BitBucket][7].
-Initially I went down a number of blind alleys before I started using the MVC3 Contrib package, that one decision greatly simplified seperating the test code from it&#8217;s expectations of a real HttpContext.
+Initially I went down a number of blind alleys before I started using the MVC3 Contrib package, that one decision greatly simplified seperating the test code from it's expectations of a real HttpContext.
 I tried to cover the most important parts and this same process should be applicable to other projects as well.
-If you have any questions about how I got from one step to the next, or what happened between changesets in the source repository, please don&#8217;t hesitate to ask here, in the forum, or via the contact form on my website.
+If you have any questions about how I got from one step to the next, or what happened between changesets in the source repository, please don't hesitate to ask here, in the forum, or via the contact form on my website.

 Creating the tests incrementally and writing only the minimum code necessary may have looked longer, but it actually helped create a pretty tight codebase for the testing and helped to uncover the lack of server-side validation in the checkout routine, a bug in the tutorial code.
 Had I tried to build everything I needed up front, I probably would have gone further down several blind alleys and ended up with a much larger codebase then I actually needed.

 ## Next Steps

 The project now has the beginning of unit test coverage and the tools necessary to start spreading those tests to the rest of our controllers.
-In the next post I&#8217;ll incorporate these test into the build process, running and capturing the test results as part of the CI build job.
+In the next post I'll incorporate these test into the build process, running and capturing the test results as part of the CI build job.

 <ul class="thelist">
   <li>